Supervised Injection Services (SIS) Community Consultation

 Community Consultation: Latest Updates

-The online survey closed Monday, December 17, 2018.
-Thank you to all who took part in the consultation!
+Thank you for all who took part in the consultation!
 We really appreciate your feedback.
-We are currently contacting community organizations, groups, and individuals to get their feedback.
+We are currently analyzing the results.
 Stay tuned for more updates!

 SIS are provided at legally operated indoor facilities where people can come to inject their own drugs under safer conditions and supervised by trained workers.
 SIS are a harm reduction strategy, aimed at keeping people alive, safe, and healthy, even if they continue to use drugs.
 It gives them an opportunity to get treatment when they are ready.
 Some examples of harm reduction strategies are using a nicotine patch instead of smoking, needle syringe programs, or giving out naloxone kits to prevent overdoses.